AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++

-+++**Workfront Fusion Maintenance Update on February 18, 2022**
++++**[!DNL Workfront Fusion] Maintenance Update on February 18, 2022**

-**Field value type validation added to Anaplan list items properties**
+**Field value type validation added to [!DNL Anaplan] list items properties**

-*Adobe Workfront Fusion*
+*[!DNL Adobe Workfront Fusion]*

 An issue has been fixed that allowed users to put the incorrect data type into fields for List Item properties.
-Validation of the property type allows Fusion to ensure that the correct data type is sent to Anaplan, eliminating errors caused by incorrect data types.
+Validation of the property type allows [!DNL Fusion] to ensure that the correct data type is sent to Anaplan, eliminating errors caused by incorrect data types.

 +++